aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 as in the v1 SDK.
 This removes the semantic confusion between client-level controls and internal recurrent networking events related to connection and disconnection.
 * The v2 SDK supports AWS IoT services such as Jobs and fleet provisioning.

 Public API for almost all actions and operations has changed significantly.
-For more information about the new features and specific code examples, refer to the [How to get started with v2 SDK](#how-to-get-started-with-v2-sdk) section of this guide.
+For more information about the new features and specific code examples, refer to the [How to get started with AWS IoT Device SDK for Java v2](#how-to-get-started-with-aws-iot-device-sdk-for-java-v2) section of this guide.

 <!--Should this be public APIs?
 If it's plural, update the sentence like the following: Public APIs for almost all actions and operations have changed significantly. -->

-## How to get started with the v2 SDK for Java
+## How to get started with AWS IoT Device SDK for Java v2

 There're differences between the v1 SDK and the v2 SDK.
 This section describes the changes you need to apply to your project with the v1 SDK to start using the v2 SDK.
 For more information about MQTT 5, visit [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5).

 ### Package name change